-Douglas M. Dunn, 64, has been a Director of Universal Stainless since May 1997.
-Mr. Dunn is the managing partner of Dunn Associates, a partnership owning and managing real estate investments.
-Since May 2006, Mr. Dunn served on the board of Power Efficiency Corporation (OTC:PEFF.OB) a public company which is involved with the design, development, marketing and sales of solid state electrical devices that reduce energy consumption.
-Mr. Dunn was Dean of the Graduate School of Industrial Administration (now the Tepper School of Business), Carnegie Mellon University, from July 1996 to June 2002.
-From November 1999 until February 2006, Mr. Dunn served on the board of Solutions Consulting LLC, a wholly owned subsidiary of Perot Systems Corporation.
-From January 2000 until November 2005, Mr. Dunn served on the board of VocalTec Communications Ltd., a global provider of carrier-class multimedia and voice-over-IP solutions for communication service providers.
-Mr. Dunn has served on other boards of companies and organizations in such fields as technology and consulting.
+Douglas M. Dunn, 67, has been a Director of Universal Stainless since 1997.
+Mr. Dunn has been the managing partner of Dunn Associates, a partnership owning and managing real estate investments, since 1971.
+Since May 2006, Mr. Dunn has served on the board of directors of Power Efficiency Corporation, a company which is involved with the design, development, marketing and sales of solid state electrical devices that reduce energy consumption.
+Mr. Dunn was Dean of the Graduate School of Industrial Administration (now the Tepper School of Business), Carnegie Mellon University, from 1996 to 2002.
+From 1999 until February 2006, Mr. Dunn served on the board of advisors of Solutions Consulting LLC, an enterprise software and e-commerce solutions company and a wholly owned subsidiary of Perot Systems Corporation.
+From 2000 until November 2005, Mr. Dunn served on the board of directors of VocalTec Communications Ltd., a global provider of carrier-class multimedia and voice-over-IP solutions for communication service providers.
+Mr. Dunn has served on other boards of directors of companies and organizations in such fields as technology and consulting.